prankapo/CrazyOS-Classic/README.md

 In the end, I highly recommend that you go through [my major project report](Report/Report.pdf) to gain a better understanding of this project.

 # You wanna say something?
-I would love to hear your opinions about this project, or your experience when playing with it.
+I would love to hear your opinions about this project, or your experience of playing with it.
 If you want to talk about this project, then send me a mail at kapoorpraneet2619@gmail.com.

+**Final version**